 For the first stage, you are asked to supply:

 2. A 2-minute video pitching your business to the panel (this does not have to be hi tech – it is fine to use your smart phone).
-You should upload your video to a hosting service such as YouTube or Vimeo.
-Have a look at crowdfunding websites (e.g. https://www.crowdfunder.co.uk) for ideas to inspire your video.
+You should upload your video to a hosting service such as YouTube or Vimeo and then add the link to your application form.

 Applicants are encouraged to seek advice from one of Queen Mary’s Enterprise Advisors before starting their application and then to gain feedback as they develop their application.
-To book an appointment, please call 020 7882 8533 and ask for an Enterprise Appointment.
+To book an appointment, please call 020 7882 8533 or Book online

 The interview panel stage